gramineproject/gramine/CHARTER.rst

 7. Intellectual Property Policy
 -------------------------------

-a.
-Collaborators acknowledge that the copyright in all new contributions will be retained by the copyright holder as independent works of authorship and that no contributor or copyright holder will be required to assign copyrights to the Project.
+1. Collaborators acknowledge that the copyright in all new contributions will be retained by the copyright holder as independent works of authorship and that no contributor or copyright holder will be required to assign copyrights to the Project.

-b.
-Except as described in Section 7.c., all contributions to the Project are subject to the following:
+2. Except as described in Section 7.3., all contributions to the Project are subject to the following:

    i.
 All new inbound code contributions to the Project must be made using the